Trix (group): Career

 María Emilia Fernández Roussee, María Eugenia Fernández Roussee and María Laura Fernández Rousse began their career doing Commercials for television when they were just four years old.

 In 1968, thanks to the Actor Alejandro Rey, a friend of their uncle Lalo, they made their debut in the famous variety show called Sábados Circulares.
 At the age of 13, in Venezuela they made a youthful series called Angelitos del Demonio.

 In 1976, they presented in Buenos Aires a show called Canta, canta, canta.
 In 1976, they started a program in Canal 13 called El verano de los chicos.

 In 1978 at age 17, they participated in the film El Tío Disparate.
 After being part of the film, on a flight from Colombia to Argentina, the figure of Las Trillizas appeared on the cover of a magazine.
-And on the recommendation of Palito Ortega, who was on board that flight, they are hired by Julio Iglesias to do a world tour like their chorus girls.
+And on the recommendation of Palito Ortega, who was on board that flight, they were hired by Julio Iglesias to do a world tour as his backup singers.
 After gaining fame through the tour, they began receiving contracts as presenters and entertainers of variety shows.

 In 1981, they started making appearances on television shows in Europe like Musikladen.
 After the success of El Club de Mickey they moved away from television for several years to dedicate themselves to raising their children, but they returned to the small screen with a new children's program called Las Tres Marías.

 In 2005, they returned to television as hosts in a program called Estamos como queremos.

-They are the hosts of the television program Mañanas Nuestras.
+They were later the hosts of the television program Mañanas Nuestras.